ThisGuyEddie/Interactive-Lab-Hub/Lab6/readme.md

 These scripts use a program called vosk to recognize numbers.

 ## How do we use vosk to recognize words and phrases?
+We add the words into the KaldiRecognizer line of test_words.py
 ## Include the output of vosk recognizing phrases you taught it to look for.
 ![](https://github.com/ThisGuyEddie/Interactive-Lab-Hub/blob/master/Lab6/hello.png)